 New budget request of \$19 million to replace the bridge and includes increasing the lane widths, and will provide pedestrian connectivity on both sides of the structure.
 Program funding from Fuel Tax.
-Operating Impact of Capital: None.

-Program 733 : Macleod Trail / 162 Ave Interchange
+Program 733: Macleod Trail / 162 Ave Interchange

 Project 733-001: Macleod Trail & 162 Ave S Interchange